cashubtc/nuts/XX.md

 This ensures she will get all the outputs and BlindedSignatures which Charlie created when he did the swap, even if she doesn't know which balance he exited with.

-_(Question: Does NUT-09 specify what should happen if the outputs are a mixture of unspent outputs and outputs that were never signed? i.e. Does Alice have to call restore once for each possible output, or can she do a batch call where some will fail and some will succeed?)_
+_(Question: Does NUT-09 specify what should happen if the outputs are a mixture of unspent outputs and outputs that were never spent? i.e. Does Alice have to call restore once for each possible output, or can she do a batch call where some will fail and some will succeed?)_

 # Charlie's verification